 Of course, much still remains to be done.
 Full automation of chemical speciation calculations remains a long way off.
-You do need to make an investment of time and effort to use JESS effectively.
-However, you should then find JESS to be a powerful tool that can greatly assist you in your chemical researches.
+You will need to make an investment of time and effort to use JESS effectively.
+However, you should then find JESS to be a powerful tool that can greatly assist you in your aqueous solution chemistry researches.